jralph/Twig-Markdown/README.md

         {{ markdown.parse(markdownVariable) }}
     {% endautoescape %}

 _Note the use of the `{% autoescape false %}`.
 Without this, the generated html will be escaped......which may or may not be what you are looking for.
-If you wish to escape the markdown variable, you can do so like below_
+If you wish to escape the input, but keep html output, you can do so like below_

     {% autoescape false %}
         {{ markdown.parse(markdownVariable | escape) }}